ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/apache-windows.md

 If the test page works successfully and shows the message, it means that you have successfully configured Windows Firewall and other devices can connect to your web server.

-These were the simple steps in which you can install Apache Web Server on Windows Server 2022.
+These were the simple steps by which you can install Apache Web Server on Windows Server 2022.

 <a id="2PHP-7.3-for-Apache-Web-Server"
 name="2PHP-7.3-for-Apache-Web-Server"></a>